-It was a brick wall at Middle Temple which stalled the spread on Wednesday morning (5th September).
+It was a brick wall at Middle Temple that stalled the spread on Wednesday morning (5th September).
 Demolition continued at a pace to increase the break currently ahead of the flames.
-Together with this stroke of luck, the wind changed direction, with the fire blowing back onto itself and south into the river.
+Together with a stroke of luck – the wind changed direction, – the fire began blowing back onto itself, and south into the Thames.

 In the north, Smithfield and Holborn were keeping the situation under control, if not winning.

-Amazingly, just four deaths were reported as a direct result of the Great Fire of London, but subsequent deaths – being trapped in demolished buildings or the consequences of smoke inhalation etc – means that the toll is probably higher.
+Amazingly, just four deaths were reported as a direct result of the Great Fire of London, but subsequent deaths – being trapped in demolished buildings or the consequences of smoke inhalation etc – means that the toll is probably a good deal higher.

-The blaze of 1666 destroyed 373 acres of the City: approximately 13,200 houses, 84 churches and 44 company halls were ruined by the small spark that started in Pudding Lane; 1/6 of London’s population (100,000) were left homeless.
+The blaze of 1666 destroyed 373 acres of the City: approximately 13,200 houses, 84 churches and 44 company halls were ruined by the small spark that started in Pudding Lane; 1/6 of London’s population (100,000 people) were left homeless.

 The flames came close to reaching the Tower’s outer walls, close to Smithfield and almost to Temple Bar, before being extinguished.

 Hysteria had raged throughout the ordeal, and Londoners looked for someone to blame.
-As was normal for the era, they looked to the foreigners of the city: Catholics, Dutch, French – even those who spoke poor English.
+They looked to the foreigners of the city: Catholics, Dutch, French – even those who spoke poor English.
 The situation was so dire that the Spanish Ambassador opened his home as a refuge to all foreigners, including the Protestant Dutch and the French.